 Ryan Godfrey An alternative IMDb Top 250: the “favoritest” movies relative to era—Looks at the number of high votes on IMDb for each film compared to typical votes for films of that half-decade to create a strongly mainstream list.

 Paul Hsieh Fixed IMDb rankings—Allegedly what the IMDb's Top 250 Films would look like if all votes were calculated according to the formula that the IMDb presents.
-The result is a popular list that also leans mainstream.
+The result is a mainstream/popular list that also leans highbrow.

-IMDB Top 250 History Recurrence Top 100—Looks at how often any particular film appears on the IMDb top-250 list to create a popular/mainstream blend list.
+IMDB Top 250 History Recurrence Top 100—Looks at how often any particular film appears on the IMDb top-250 list to create a strongly mainstream list that also leans popular.
+This link is from the Internet Archive.

-IMDB Top 250 History Shadow Top 100—Looks at the films that have appeared most often on the IMDb top-250 list bur are not currently on the list.
+IMDB Top 250 History Shadow Top 100—Looks at the films that have appeared most often on the IMDb top-250 list but are not currently on the list.
+This link is from the Internet Archive.

-Gaurang Khetan Essential Movies—A compilation of various best film lists results in a mainstream list that leans highbrow.
+Gaurang Khetan Essential Movies—A compilation of various best film lists.

 Katie Kleinman Movie Lists—A combination of top films lists resulted in a very strongly mainstream list.
 This link is from the Internet Archive.

-Make Lists, Not War Best Films of All Time—A composite of 36 lists.
+Make Lists, Not War Best Films of All Time—A composite of 36 lists results in a strongly highbrow/mainstream list.

 Moovee Moovee The 100 Best Movies of All Time—A composite of film ratings from 39 critics.